bakame-php/stackwatch/docs/1.0/stack.md

 $result->span;        // profiling data (Span object)
 ```

+You can learn more about this `Span` object in the [building block page](/stackwatch/1.0/building-blocks)

 ## Summary Metrics

 Use `stack_bench()` to collect execution time, memory usage, and CPU time: